Scroll Top

 How is data being imported into the SMP?

-The data import is either automated via an interface (API), semi-automated via a mapping function or via manual upload of Excel templates.
+The data can either be imported fully automated via an interface (API) to our clients’ IT landscape (ERP, TMS etc.), semi-automated via a mapping function or be entered manually.

 How is data being backed up?